Taitava/silverstripe-eucookielawpopup/README.md

 ## Requirements

-This module requires SilverStripe 4.x framework.
+This module requires SilverStripe 3 framework (tested with SS 3.7.3).
 The CMS module is also required.

 ## Installation